lo1ol/DarkroomTimer/README.md

 3. [Switch](https://sl.aliexpress.ru/p?key=7LDHstq)
 4. Springs for the start btn could be taken from pen

-This version has enought space to keep transformer, SSR and capacitor inside.
+This version has enought space to keep transformer and SSR inside.
 But I still recommend you to put it seperatly.

 ## Build and upload code to Arduino